xqwen/dap/tutorial/README.md

 ### Supported Data Structure

 We currently support genetic association data collected in a single study or in a meta-analytic setting.
-We are active working on extending the software to support applications like multi-tissue eQTL mapping as described in [Flutre et al, 2013](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1003486).
+We are actively working on extending the software to support applications like multi-tissue eQTL mapping as described in [Flutre et al, 2013](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1003486).

 ### Summary Statistics vs. Individual-Level Data